Negan

+In March 2022, it was announced that Morgan would reprise his role as Negan in a spin-off series alongside Lauren Cohan as Maggie Greene.
+Originally titled Isle of the Dead, it was later renamed The Walking Dead: Dead City and is set years after the end of the original series in New York City.

 Creation

 Robert Kirkman conceptualized the character after scrapping the idea of Rick Grimes being forced to protect his son, Carl Grimes, by killing fellow survivor Glenn Rhee.

 Jeffrey Dean Morgan was cast as Negan in 2015.
+Before Morgan's casting Matthew Lillard and Henry Rollins both auditioned for the role, the choices were narrowed down to Lillard and Morgan with the latter winning the role.
 He made his television debut in the sixth-season finale.

 Comic book series

-Here's Negan
+"Here's Negan"

 Prior to the outbreak, Negan lived in Reston, Virginia and was the coach of a local high school, keeping his players in line through intimidation and bullying.
-He is happily married to his wife, Lucille, but nonetheless has a mistress on the side who doesn't know he is married.
+He is happily married to his wife, Lucille, but nonetheless has a mistress on the side who does not know he is married.
 During an argument, Lucille collapses and he rushes her to the hospital, where she is diagnosed with cancer.
 As his wife is tended to, Negan tells his mistress the truth, and she immediately leaves him.
 When the zombie apocalypse starts, the hospital workers tell Negan they are being forced to abandon the hospital and he should leave with them, but he refuses to leave Lucille's side.
 Lucille dies when the power goes out, short-circuiting her life-support machine; moments later, she reanimates as a zombie.
 He flees the hospital and finds a boy being trapped by zombies, and helps to dispatch them with a fire extinguisher.
 In return, Negan asks the boy to kill Lucille for him.

-A Larger World
+"A Larger World"

 At some point after the outbreak, Negan is found by a group led by a man named Dwight.
 He slowly takes control over this group from Dwight, renaming them the Saviors and ruling them with an iron fist.
 He also takes a baseball bat from another survivor and wraps it in barbed wire and names it after his late wife Lucille.
 Negan, along with his team (which includes at least 50 others), makes a deal with the Hilltop Colony: the Saviors would use the weaponry the other group was lacking to cull all zombies wandering near the Hilltop's premises; in return, the Saviors would obtain half of Hilltop's supplies, such as livestock and crops.
 Negan punishes even the smallest infraction (real or perceived) with brutal violence; for example, he orders the death of Hilltop's leader, Gregory, because he feels Gregory is not sufficiently loyal.